-How a Doctorate in Computer Science Helps Move Into AI Leadership Roles
+How a Doctorate in Computer Science Can Lead to AI Leadership Positions

 Many doctoral graduates consider moving toward leadership roles in machine learning and advanced systems.
 This shift can feel challenging, but your background already includes strengths that employers pay close attention to.